 "Runner," I shouted ahead.
 "Which way?"

-AirPeds are lightweight plastic bicycles, with a pressure bottle feeding a tiny air-motor.
-Fast and efficient, the only way to catch him was on another AirPed.
+AirPeds were lightweight bicycles with a pressure bottle feeding a tiny air motor; fast and efficient, the only way to catch one was on another AirPed.

-I ran through the gate and looked along the Radial in the direction indicated.
-It was busy with AirPed-Taxis, collecting and dropping-off passengers outside the gate.
-These are little more than a tube frame tricycle with a cycle seat at the front and a pair of bucket seats at the back, so it didn't take long to spot my man travelling at speed and weaving through the traffic.
+I ran through the gate and looked along the Radial.
+It was busy with AirPed-Taxis, collecting and dropping off passengers.
+As these were just a tube frame tricycle with a cycle seat at the front and a pair of bucket seats at the back, it didn't take long to spot my man travelling at speed and weaving through the traffic.

-One advantage of my Sheriff's uniform is everyone knows who you are.
-No need to flash ID, I ran past a line of souvenir stalls and grabbed a sport-model AirPed from a rack in front of a hire concession.
+I pushed my way through the visitors clustered around a line of souvenir stalls outside the gate and grabbed a sport model AirPed from a rack in front of a hire concession.

 The concession's operator, Wilma Brock, a shapely woman in a bright floral dress, leapt from her deckchair and shouted, "Don't you go breaking that now, Sheriff!"